Mauxca/ps239t-final-project/README.md

 Give a short, 1-2 paragraph description of your project.
 Focus on the code, not the theoretical / substantive / academic side of things.

 ## Dependencies

-List what software your code depends on, as well as version numbers, like so:.

-1. R, version 3.1
+R, version 3.1
-2. Python 2.7, Anaconda distribution.

-(In your code itself, includes commands that install required packages.)

 ## Files

 List all other files contained in the repo, along with a brief description of each one, like so:

 ### Data

-1. polity.csv: The PolityVI dataset, available here: http://www.systemicpeace.org/inscrdata.html
-2. nyt.csv: Contains data from the New York Times API collected via collect-nyt.ipynb .
-Includes information on all articles containing the term "Programmer Cat", 1980-2010.
-3. analysis-dataset.csv: The final Analysis Dataset derived from the raw data above.
-It includes country-year values for all UN countries 1980-2010, with observations for the following variables:
-    - *ccode*: Correlates of War numeric code for country observation
-    - *year*: Year of observation
-    - *polity*: PolityVI score
-    - *nyt*: Number of New York Times articles about "Programmer Cat"
+1. juv-arrest-ca.csv This file contains statistics on juvenile arrests in California from 1980 to 2013, available here: http://openjustice.doj.ca.gov/data

+2. ncrp.rda This file contains juvenile justice indicators for American states, published by the Bureau of Justice Statistics, specifically by the project National Corrections Reporting Program (NCRP), available here: http://www.bjs.gov/

+3. juv-fac-pop.csv This file contains information on the number of juveniles incarcerated in state facilities in California from 1993 to 2002, I downloaded the pdf files containing the information from this link: http://www.cdcr.ca.gov/Juvenile_Justice/ and manipulated the content to form tables in Excel manually.
+In this case, I only used one pdf file.
+If you are interesed in using all the pdf files containing other information on juvenile corrections, it is advisable to develop a script to automatize part of this task.
+For example, you can download all the files using Bash or Python, then set up the tables manually, since the information is mostly text.

 ### Code

-1. 01_collect-nyt.py: Collects data from New York Times API and exports data to the file nyt.csv
-2. 02_merge-data.R: Loads, cleans, and merges the raw Polity and NYT datasets into the Analysis Dataset.
+1. 01_collect-nyt.py: Loads, cleans, and merges the
+2. 02_merge-data.R:
 2. 03_analysis.R: Conducts descriptive analysis of the data, producing the tables and visualizations found in the Results directory.

 ### Results